Flexible Heaters: Selecting the Right Mounting Method for Your Application

 Medical Device Manufacturing

 Flexible heaters with sensors are used extensively in the medical industry in a wide range of devices.
-Surgical tools, small catheters, blood analyzers, incubators and hemostasis equipment contain silicon rubber heaters, transparent heaters and Polyimide/Kapton® film heaters.
+Surgical tools, small catheters, blood analyzers, incubators and hemostasis equipment contain silicone rubber heaters, transparent heaters and Polyimide/Kapton® film heaters.
 Mountings often used in the medical device industry include PSA as well as factory vulcanization.

 The aerospace industry relies on flexible heaters to prevent electronics and probes from becoming damaged due to moisture, humidity and environmental temperatures.
 The heaters are commonly used for instrument panels to dry out the electronics, to de-ice probes, and to defog infrared and security devices.
 PSA heater mountings and removable mounting attachments are commonly used based on the specific application.